 Alcoholic beverages, hunting and pets are prohibited on SCE&GProject property surrounding Monticello Reservoir.
 Primitive or overnight camping is only allowed at the Highway 99 Public Access Area and on the islands, and is prohibited on all other Project property.
 Park rules and regulations are posted at each developed location.
-In addition, all islands on Monticello Reservoir shoreline (except those lands classified as Project Operations or Nuclear Exclusion) are available for passive public recreation activities.
-Islands on Monticello Reservoir are available for public recreation, including waterfowl hunting in accordance with WMA regulations.
+In addition, all islands on Monticello Reservoir and SCE&G Project property along the Monticello Reservoir shoreline (except those lands classified as Project Operations or Nuclear Exclusion) are available for passive public recreation activities.
+Islands on Monticello Reservoir are available for public recreation, including waterfowl-hunting-in accordance with WMA regulations.
 Please see Figure 3 for an identification of recreation areas on Monticello Reservoir.

 It is the policy of Lake Management to authorize certain private uses of and/or acts upon Project lands by permit when such uses or acts are compatible with the public interest and comply with the requirements of the FERC license for the Project.
-SCE&G reserves the right to approve final design and placement of docks, access paths, and other permitted activities, as described below.
+SCE&G reserves the right to approve final design and placement of docks, access paths, and other permitted activities, as described below7.
 Any activity not in compliance with the shoreline parameters outlined below may constitute a trespass.